Lab 2: Below C Level

 Lab exercises

-This lab has four exercises.
-We recommend pacing yourself to spend at most 20 minutes on each of exercises 1-3, reserving the second hour of lab for the breadboarding task in exercise 4.
-You do not need to complete the entire breadboard in lab, but we want to be sure you make a solid start and have a clear understanding of how to finish it on your own.
+The lab has four exercises.
+The recommended division of time is to use the first hour for exercises 1,2, and 3 (e.g. ~20 minutes each) and reserve the second hour for breadboarding in exercise 4.
+We do not expect that you will build the complete breadboard during lab, but an hour should get you a solid start, leaving with have a clear understanding of how to finish it on your own.

 0. Pull lab starter code